magento/devdocs/guides/v2.2/release-notes/alpha/QuickStartAlpha2.2.0.md

 Our primary goal for this release is to invite and receive community and partner feedback that will help us refine our 2.2.0 product code before GA.
 Specifically, we hope that participants in this Alpha release evaluation can report on:

 * **Functionality**.
-Keep in mind that this Alpha release does not contains all the functionality that the 2.2.0 GA release will include.
+Keep in mind that this Alpha release does not contain all the functionality that the 2.2.0 GA release will include.

 * **Usability**.
 How do the features we've implemented for Alpha work in context of your typical workflows?